struct — Create scalar structs or struct arrays from field/value inputs with MATLAB-compatible construction rules.

 disp(size(s))Expected output:

-Do field names have to be valid identifiers?
+Do field names have to be valid identifiers?⌄

 Yes.
 RunMat mirrors MATLAB and requires names to satisfy isvarname.
 Names must begin with a letter or underscore and may contain letters, digits, and underscores.

-How do I create a struct array?
+How do I create a struct array?⌄

 Provide one or more value arguments as cell arrays with identical sizes.
 Each cell contributes the value for the corresponding struct element.
 Non-cell values are replicated across all elements.

-What happens when the same field name appears more than once?
+What happens when the same field name appears more than once?⌄

 The last value wins; earlier values for the same field are overwritten.

-Does struct gather GPU data back to the CPU?
+Does struct gather GPU data back to the CPU?⌄

 No. GPU tensors remain device-resident handles inside the resulting struct or struct array.

-Can I pass non-string objects as field names?
+Can I pass non-string objects as field names?⌄

 No. Field names must be provided as string scalars, character vectors, or single-element string arrays.
 Passing other types raises an error.

-Related functions to explore
+Related Structs functions

 Open-source implementation

-- View struct.rs on GitHub
+- View the source for struct in Rust on GitHub

-- Learn how the runtime works
+- Learn how the RunMat runtime works

 - Found a bug?
 Open an issue with a minimal reproduction.